sevir/http_emqauth_service/README.md

 Define `CONFIG_YAML` for insert the configuration as string in the env environment

+Define `PORT` if you want to change the default listen port 3000

+Define `DEBUG` if you want see the debug info

 ### Running with config file

 By default the program will load the file `config.yml`